AmberMurray/byof/README.md

 # Bar Info
-Find out if you can only get a hoppy IPA or if a tequila sunrise is in your future!
+Find out if you can only get a hoppy IPA or if Johnny, Jack, and Jim will be joining you for dinner!

 ![](/public/md-media/bar-info.png)